Kiss (band)

-Kiss is regarded as one of the most influential rock bands of all time, as well as one of the best selling bands of all time, claiming to have sold more than 100 million records worldwide, including 21 million RIAA-certified albums.
+Kiss is regarded as one of the most influential rock bands of all time, as well as one of the best selling bands of all time.
 Kiss has also earned 30 Gold albums, the most of any band from the United States.
-Kiss has 14 Platinum albums, three of which earned multi-Platinum.
-On April 10, 2014, the four original members of Kiss were inducted into the Rock and Roll Hall of Fame.
-Kiss was ranked by MTV as the ninth "Greatest Metal Band of All Time", and placed tenth on VH1's "100 Greatest Artists of Hard Rock" list, as well as being ranked as the third "Best Metal and Hard Rock Live Band of All Time" by Loudwire magazine.
+Kiss has earned 14 Platinum albums, three of which earned multi-Platinum status.
+The four original members of Kiss (Simmons, Stanley, Criss, and Frehley) were inducted into the Rock and Roll Hall of Fame in April 2014.
+Kiss was ranked by MTV as the ninth-greatest metal band of all time, placed tenth on VH1's "100 Greatest Artists of Hard Rock" list, was ranked as the third "Best Metal and Hard Rock Live Band of All Time" by Loudwire magazine, and was placed sixteenth by the British magazine Classic Rock on their "The 50 Best Rock Bands of All Time" list.